Prudhoe railway station: Facilities

 The station has two platforms, both of which have a self-service ticket machine (which accepts card or contactless payment only), seating, waiting shelter, next train audio and visual displays and an emergency help point.
 Platforms are linked by a pre-grouping metal footbridge, similar to those at Riding Mill and Wylam, however there is step-free access both platforms.
 There is a small car park and cycle storage at the station.

 Prudhoe is part of the Northern Trains penalty fare network, meaning that a valid ticket or promise to pay notice is required prior to boarding the train.

 Services

-As of the December 2023 timetable change, there are three trains per hour between Newcastle and Hexham, two of which extend to Carlisle.
-One evening peak service starts/finishes here.
+As of the December 2025 timetable change, there are three trains per hour between Newcastle and Hexham, two of which extend to Carlisle.

 During the evening and on Sunday, an hourly service operates between Newcastle and Carlisle via Hexham.
-Many trains continue to Nunthorpe via Hartlepool or to Morpeth.
+Some trains continue to via Hartlepool and one in the evening to Morpeth.
 All services are operated by Northern Trains.